dnzc/theorem-guide/README.md

     - replace dashes with spaces
     - case of filename/foldername is kept

-- slugs are lowercase version of the .md filename
+- Slugs are lowercase version of the .md filename

-- optionally, add a README.md file inside of a folder (that isn't root) to give it a description
+- Optionally, add a README.md file inside of a folder (that isn't root) to give it a description

-- filenames should contain only alphanumeric or dashes, words separated by dashes. for more granular control, specify the `pagename` frontmatter attribute
+- Filenames should contain only alphanumeric or dashes, words separated by dashes. for more granular control, specify the `pagename` frontmatter attribute

-Static markdown content is in `STATIC/content`.
-The static-site generator is in `ssg/`.

-Like how the website looks?
-Maybe if I get enough stars, I can consider refactoring the horrible mess of an SSG into a pip package :P

 ## License